sanuswanth/Scala/README.md

-# In this Scala code set ,we will be analyzing an application's user retention as we compute the number of users that
+# application's user retention using Scala
-# user the application for a number of consecutive days.
+In this Scala code set ,we will be analyzing an application's user retention as we compute the number of users that user the application for a number of consecutive days.
 The provided CSV file documents user activity for the application.
 Each line in the file indicates the time of activity and the user associated with the activity.
 Determine how addictive the application is by computing how many consecutive days users that started using the application on a given day ended up using it for.
 In this